-On Christmas Eve, we were sent a wonderful gift box of festive treats from Room to Grow.
+On Christmas Eve, we were sent a wonderful gift box of festive treats.
 The box was huge and the girls were very excited to see what was inside.
 It was a fantastic surprise to start the final countdown to Christmas, especially because it was filled with festive family activities – perfect for keeping overexcited children busy.

 Inside there were stockings, personalised decorations, letters to write to Santa, and tasty treats.
 Our favourite Christmas story, The Night Before Christmas was also included.
 The perfect book to read on Christmas Eve.
 Every year we have an advent calendar of Christmas books and films and this will be a great addition for next year.
 There was also a clever template so you could make large boot-shaped tracks in the carpet.

 We each had a personalised paper cut decoration.
 They looked wonderful hanging on the tree.
 I like having new decorations each year but we hadn’t actually bought any this year.
 Each decoration was in the shape of a snowflake, with different colours for each of us.

 There was a fun set of challenges to do over the table on Christmas Day.
 These were a lovely way to get the family talking.

 Then the girls decorated their own Christmas decorations which we gave away as a little stocking filler for the relatives.